 The shares of the Company being in compulsory dematerialised form, are transferable through the depository system.
-Shares in physical form should be lodged for transfer with the office of the TSRDL at Mumbai or at their Branch Offices or at the Registered Office of the Company.
+Shares in physical form should be lodged for transfer with office of the TSRDL at Mumbai or at their branch offices or at the Registered Office of the Company.
 The transfers are processed if technically found to be in order and complete in all respects.
-The transfers processed are approved by the Company thrice a month.
+The transfers processed are approved by the Company on weekly basis.

 As per the Notification received from SEBI, the shares of the Company are traded compulsorily in dematerialised form with effect from March 21, 2000.
 Your Company has signed an Agreement with both the Depositories in the country, viz.
-NSDL and CDSL.
-The Members have an option to get the shares dematerialised with any of the Depositories.
+NSDL and CDSL, whereby the shareholders have an option to get the shares dematerialised with any of the Depositories.

 The conversion of the shares from physical form to electronic form is known as Dematerialisation.
 The Member desiring to dematerialise the shares has to open a demat account with a Depository Participant (DP) of his choice.
 Many nationalised banks and private sector undertakings are offering this facility.
 After opening the demat account, the Member has to handover the physical share certificates along with the Demat Request Form to his DP, who in turn will forward the documents to TSRDL, both physically and electronically.
 On receipt of the physical documents and electronic request routed through the Depository, TSRDL shall dematerialise the shares and give a credit into the member's demat account maintained with the DP.

-8.12 Outstanding GDRs / ADRs / Warrants or any Convertible Instruments, conversion date and likely impact on equity Not Applicable
+Outstanding GDRs / ADRs / Warrants or any Convertible Instruments, conversion date and likely impact on equity

 Investors can correspond with